nausicaan/gbots/README.md

 ## Run

-Navigate to the folder containing your *accounts.yaml* file and (dependent on the location of your inventory file) run:
+Navigate to the folder containing your *src* folder and run:

 ``` console
 ./googlebot [task] [month] [targeted site]